 I would like to teach you how to develop in the best web framework ever, Ruby on Rails!
 I have taught from the stage, classrooms, corporate training rooms, and one-on-one.
 I'm a published author with lots of experience.
 If you have a willingness to learn, I can teach you Ruby, plus give you direction on how to best market yourself.

-The University of West Florida - BS, Computer Science
+Undergraduate Degree: The University of West Florida - Bachelor of Science, Computer Science

 Technology and Computer Science

 What might you do in a typical first session with a student?

 1. Assess current skillset and knowledge, 2.
 Identify their personality and learning style, 3.
 Develop rapport.

 If a student has difficulty learning a skill or concept, what would you do?

 Identify the mental blocks and stress factors.
 Usually a difficult concept is just an indicator that there is baseline knowledge missing -- easily rectifiable.